BrownDwarf/gollum/paper/JOSS_gollum/paper.md

 # Summary

 The `gollum` framework provides a user-friendly Application Programming Interface (API) to load, manipulate, and visualize precomputed synthetic stellar spectral models.
-The framework provides a first-of-its-kind interactive dashboard with sliders that instantaneously update the fundamental, extrinsic, and compositional properties of the spectra.  `gollum` currently supports the PHOENIX grid of stellar spectra, and the Sonora-Bobcat grid of substellar brown dwarf and free-floating giant exoplanet spectra.
+The framework provides a first-of-its-kind interactive dashboard with sliders that instantaneously update the fundamental intrinsic and extrinsic properties of the spectra.  `gollum` currently supports the PHOENIX grid of stellar spectra, as well as the Sonora-Bobcat grid of substellar brown dwarf and free-floating giant exoplanet spectra.
 Support for other model grids is planned.
 This `specutils`-based Python 3.7+ framework interoperates easily with the astropy ecosystem of tools, including its sibling API for échelle spectra, `muler`.

 # Statement of need